Polyunsaturated fatty acids are a type of fat in certain foods.

 Today, this is no longer the case.
 The typical Western diet, for example, includes far more omega-6s than omega-3s.

 Some unhealthful foods, such as fast foods and sweets, also contain high amounts of omega-6s.

 Omega-6 fatty acids can play a role in a nutritious diet.
-However, some research suggests that diets high in omega-6s and low in omega-3s can lead to inflammation and other health problems.
+However,

 A person may, therefore, benefit from increasing the amount of omega-3s in their diet.